Nathan Healy

 Key Takeaways

-• Mesa receives over 300 days of sunshine annually making it one of the best locations in the country for solar energy production.
+• Mesa averages 300+ sunny days a year, making it one of the best places in the U.S. to generate solar energy and reduce your electricity bill.

 05